SeaHogs/tp/docs/UserGuide.md

 * The allergy tag should be a single word of alphanumeric characters and no space.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Tag word which is longer than 45 characters (longest english word) may not be displayed properly as it cut out by the UI.
+Tag words which are longer than 45 characters (longest English word) may not be displayed properly as they will be cut out by the UI.
 It is recommended to use short and concise tag word.
 </div>